deepika-jangid/Flutter-Learning/README.md

 In this directory we have created the 1st Hello World App using flutter.
 It is very simple and it is for beginners.

 <a href = "https://github.com/deepika-jangid/Flutter-Learning/tree/master/1st%20V%20App">2.
 1 V App</a><br>
 This is the 1st version of my App which I have created.
+Soon will update it and make it more beautiful.

 <a href = "https://github.com/deepika-jangid/Flutter-Learning/tree/master/I%20AM%20RICH">3.
 I AM RICH App</a><br>